 The first 3 years after a forest buffer is planted are critical to ensure their health and survival, which is why we offer assistance during that time to landowners who install buffers through the James River Buffer Program.

 Most of these sites are maintained by contractors, while other smaller projects are maintained by our Riparian Stewards.

 If you’re a nature nut and don’t mind getting a little dirty, this opportunity is perfect for you!

-After the initial training with our staff, volunteers will be assigned to at least 1 property that they will monitor for 3 years.
+After the initial training with our staff, volunteer Riparian Stewards will be assigned to at least 1 region where they will assist with buffer maintenance and tree planting.
 Requirements of the program are:

-- The volunteers will visit the assigned site at least twice per year, or at most once per month.
+- The Stewards will join JRA staff at least twice per year, or at most once per month.
 Each site is unique and the frequency of visits will depend on site needs.
-James River Association staff will determine the needed number of visits per site before assigning a Steward, so that we match up the right Steward to the right site based on their capacity and interest.
+James River Association staff will determine how many volunteers should be assigned per region so that we match up the right Steward to the right area based on their capacity and interest.

-- The volunteers will correct damaged tree stakes and shelters, and simple clearing of competitive vegetation (i.e. vines growing through tree shelters).
+- During site visits, the Stewards will fill out a form that notes tree mortality, invasive species identification, and other notes about the success of the planted buffer.
+The Stewards will also correct damaged tree stakes and shelters, and simple clearing of competitive vegetation (i.e. vines growing through tree shelters).

 No prior knowledge is necessary and JRA will provide any tools and training needed.
 Volunteers must be able to provide their own transportation to the site and cover travel costs, and must be able to walk on uneven ground, work in varying weather conditions, and be okay with getting dirty!